-Our members are professionals in the field of theatre criticism and arts journalism who:
+CTCA Members are Canada-based professionals in the field of theatre criticism and arts journalism.
+Below are biographies of our current membership:

 JENIVA BERGER (CTCA Honorary Board Member)